WordPress/gutenberg/docs/reference-guides/data/data-core.md

 _Returns_

--   `any`: The entity record's non transient edits.
+-   `any | undefined`: The entity record's non transient edits.

 ### getEntityRecords